arangodb/docs-hugo/site/content/3.12/http/replication/replication-dump.md

         Returns the array of collections and indexes available on the cluster.

         The response will be an array of JSON objects, one for each collection.
-        Each collection containscontains exactly two keys "parameters" and "indexes".
-This
+        Each collection contains exactly two keys, `parameters` and `indexes`.
-        information comes from Plan/Collections/{DB-Name}/* in the Agency, just that the *indexes* attribute there is relocated to adjust it to the data format of arangodump.
+        This information comes from `Plan/Collections/{DB-Name}/*` in the Agency, just that the `indexes` attribute there is relocated to adjust it to the data format of arangodump.
       parameters:
         - name: includeSystem
           in: query
           required: false
           description: |
             Include system collections in the result.
-The default value is *true*.
+The default value is `true`.
           schema:
             type: boolean
       responses: